Progesterone: Total synthesis

-A total synthesis of progesterone was reported in 1971 by W.S.
-Johnson.
+A total synthesis of progesterone was reported in 1971 by William S. Johnson.
 The synthesis begins with reacting the phosphonium salt 7 with phenyl lithium to produce the phosphonium ylide 8.
 The ylide 8 is reacted with an aldehyde to produce the alkene 9.
 The ketal protecting groups of 9 are hydrolyzed to produce the diketone 10, which in turn is cyclized to form the cyclopentenone 11.
 The ketone of 11 is reacted with methyl lithium to yield the tertiary alcohol 12, which in turn is treated with acid to produce the tertiary cation 13.
 The key step of the synthesis is the π-cation cyclization of 13 in which the B-, C-, and D-rings of the steroid are simultaneously formed to produce 14.
 This step resembles the cationic cyclization reaction used in the biosynthesis of steroids and hence is referred to as biomimetic.
 In the next step the enol orthoester is hydrolyzed to produce the ketone 15.
 The cyclopentene A-ring is then opened by oxidizing with ozone to produce 16.
 Finally, the diketone 17 undergoes an intramolecular aldol condensation by treating with aqueous potassium hydroxide to produce progesterone.

 History

 George W. Corner and Willard M. Allen discovered the hormonal action of progesterone in 1929.
-By 1931–1932, nearly pure crystalline material of high progestational activity had been isolated from the corpus luteum of animals, and by 1934, pure crystalline progesterone had been refined and obtained and the chemical structure of progesterone was determined.
-This was achieved by Adolf Butenandt at the Chemisches Institut of Technical University in Danzig, who extracted this new compound from several thousand liters of urine.
+By 1931–1932, nearly pure crystalline material of high progestational activity had been isolated from the corpus luteum of animals; by 1934, pure crystalline progesterone had been refined and obtained, and the chemical structure of progesterone was determined.
+This was achieved by Adolf Butenandt at the Chemisches Institut of Gdańsk Technical University in Danzig, who extracted this new compound from several thousand liters of urine.

 Chemical synthesis of progesterone from stigmasterol and pregnanediol was accomplished later that year.
 Up to this point, progesterone, known generically as corpus luteum hormone, had been being referred to by several groups by different names, including corporin, lutein, luteosterone, and progestin.
-In 1935, at the time of the Second International Conference on the Standardization of Sex Hormones in London, England, a compromise was made between the groups and the name progesterone (progestational steroidal ketone) was created.
+In 1935, at the time of the Second International Conference on the Standardization of Sex Hormones in London, England, a compromise was reached between the groups, and the name 'progesterone' (progestational steroidal ketone) was created.